zafodtom/lastsong/README.md

 and select your language and UTF-8

 Recomended is added to cron.
-This is no longer installed in Volumio 2 by default to add:
+This is no longer installed in Volumio 2 by default.
+To add it:

 `apt-get update && apt-get install -y cron`